Compressed representation of Learning Spaces: Numerical experiments

 {\bf 7.2} For random families ${\cal B}$ of $n$ many $c$-element subsets of $[w]$ we calculate the corresponding base $\Theta_{PD}$ of prime dimplications (Theorem 1) and record both the cardinality $|\Theta_{PD}|$ and the computing time $T_1$.
 We replace $\Theta_{PD}$ by an equivalent base $\Theta_{\min}$ of minimum cardinality $|\Theta_{\min}|$ and record the time $T_2$ needed to do so.
 Using $\Theta_{\min}$ the Knowledge Space ${\cal K}({\cal B}) = {\cal K}(\Theta_{\min})$ gets calculated in time $T_3$.
 We further compare the total time $T = T_1 + T_2 + T_3$ with the time $T_{Dow}$ that Dowling's algorithm (see 3.2) takes to calculate ${\cal K}({\cal B})$.

-Different to Table 9 in Table 10 the compression rate $|{\cal K}|$/(\# rows) is mostly low, and so Dowling's algorithm stands a chance, in fact is often superior.
-Specifically, for both the $(20, 50, 5)$ and $(20, 100, 5)$ instance in Table 10 we generated 5 random instances and picked the one for which $T/T_{Dow}$ was smallest and largest respectively.
-Notice the large gap between $|\Theta_{PD}|$ and $|\Theta_{\min}|$ in the $(30, 20, 10)$ and $(30, 50, 10)$ example.
-Calculating $\Theta_{PD}$ is comparatively swift using Berge multiplication; for us the bottleneck is the transition to $\Theta_{\min}$ (yet minimality is actually not essential, see the footnote in 8.2.2).
+Different to Table 8 in Table 9 the compression rate $|{\cal K}|$/(\# rows) is mostly low, and so Dowling's algorithm stands a chance, in fact is often superior.
+Specifically, for both the $(20, 50, 5)$ and $(20, 100, 5)$ instance in Table 9 we generated 5 random instances and picked the one for which $T/T_{Dow}$ was smallest and largest respectively.
+Notice the large gap between $|\Theta_{PD}|$ and $|\Theta_{\min}|$ in the $(30, 20, 10)$ example.
+Calculating $\Theta_{PD}$ is comparatively swift\footnote{Among the many algorithms for hypergraph dualization [GV] the author coded a version of ``Berge multiplication'' with Mathematica.}, the bottleneck is the transition to $\Theta_{\min}$ (yet minimality is actually not essential, see the footnote in 8.2.2).
 When one fixes $n$ and $c$ but lets $w \ra \infty$ then also $|{\cal K}| \ra \infty$.
 Numerical evidence indicates that the compression rate goes to $\infty$ as well (no formal proof is attempted).
 Therefore Dowling's method looses out on the $e$-algorithm when $n, c$ are fixed and $w \ra \infty$.
-Of course in practise both become infeasible fast.
+Of course in practice both become infeasible fast.
 For illustration consider the $(40, 100,2)$ instance.
-Instances of type $(w, n, 2)$ can be viewed as random graphs $G$ with $w$ vertices and $n$ edges.
-A representation of ${\cal K}$ as disjoint union of $012e$-rows invites a kind of density analysis of $G$ (research in progress).